Working with People : Keywords

 Public Programs Series

-In April 2012, we held a symposium and workshop around the Working with People project and the divergent definitions of its keywords.
-We hope these will be the start of many public programs.
-The information from these two events is below.
+We often hold public programs and workshops around the Working with People project and the divergent definitions of its keywords.
+The information from past events is below.

 Working with People: